Making History (novel): Consequences

 As a result, this United States has become far more socially conservative.
-Because there was no sixties upsurge of social liberalism and decriminalisation of homosexuality in (Nazi-occupied) Western Europe in this world, in the USA the latter is still a felony and racial segregation is still active.
-Students at Princeton are purely white, the only blacks on campus being manual workers—and students feel free to harass them and call them "nigger".
+Because there was no sixties upsurge of social liberalism and decriminalisation of homosexuality in (Nazi-occupied) Western Europe in this world, in the US the latter is still a felony and racial segregation is still active.
+Students at Princeton are purely white and the only Black people on campus are manual workers; students feel free to harass them and use slurs.

 Steve turns out to be homosexual and in love with Michael, and when he discovers Michael's background, he marvels at his talk of gay pride marches, urban gay communities, and a mass social movement in Michael's world of origin, regarding it as "utopian".
 Much to his own surprise, Michael reciprocates Steve's feelings.

-Michael is apprehended by the authorities, who believe that he is a possible spy—since Britain had been under Nazi rule for nearly half a century, anyone speaking like a Briton is suspect.
+Michael is apprehended by the authorities, who believe that he is a possible spy—since Britain had been under Nazi rule for nearly half a century, anyone speaking like a Briton is a suspect.
 Michael learns that the water from the well in Hitler's home town was used to create "Braunau Water", which was the instrument to sterilise the European Jews, wiping them out in one generation.
 In a cruel twist of fate, the person who perfected the synthesis was Dietrich Bauer.
 Once more his physicist son, Axel, is wracked with guilt and has developed a Temporal Imager.
 With Michael and Steve's help, they plan to send a dead rat to poison the well so that it will be pumped clean of the sterilising water.
-As they begin to do this, they are interrupted by the federal agents that apprehended Michael earlier and they end up shooting Steve, who dies in Michael's arms just as the time alteration occurs.
+As they begin to do this, they are interrupted by the federal agents who apprehended Michael earlier and they end up shooting Steve, who dies in Michael's arms just as the time alteration occurs.

 Changing history again

 Time changes again.
-Expecting the disorientation, Michael comes to his senses faster now and discovers that almost everything is back to how it was, except that his favourite band, Oily-Moily, never existed.
+Expecting the disorientation, Michael comes to his senses faster now and discovers that almost everything is back to how it was, except that his favourite band, Oily-Moily, never existed (one of the band's members was of Austrian extraction).
 He gives up his career in academia, figuring he can at least make some money "writing" the songs that he remembers from the previous reality.
 Finally, Michael is reunited with Steve, who is English in this universe and also remembers the previous reality.
 Their gay relationship is no longer criminal.